 - Chocola and Vanilla: Chocola is energetic, cheerful and innocent while Vanilla is calm, collected and has a sarcastic streak.

 - Coconut and Azuki: Azuki is the eldest sister, excels at everything she does and is the shortest catgirl out of all Minaduki sisters.
-Coconut is the youngest, tallest and often makes a mess of things.
+Coconut is the second-youngest, tallest and often makes a mess of things.

 - Maple and Cinnamon: Cinnamon is a Loveable Sex Maniac who turns a lot of things into sexual innuendos and gets lost in her fantasies.
 Maple is a no-nonsense catgirl with a calm head.
+They even happen to be breeds of cat whose ears curl in opposite directions.

 - Shout-Out: This hand of mine burns red!
 Its loud roar tells me to defeat the butterfly!
 ERUPTINGGGGG AZUKIIIII FINGERRRRR!!!